-- Total Desktop = ALL paid + organic on desktop
+- Total Desktop = ALL Paid (Text ads) + PLA + Organic on Desktop

-- Total Paid = ALL paid on desktop + mobile
+- Total Paid (Text ads) = ALL Paid on Desktop + Mobile

 There is a calendar or date picker above the chart that can be used to adjust the timespan shown in the line chart.

-- The last 30 days shows a day-by-day chart
+- Choosing the last 30 days shows daily data

 - Selecting a start date older than 30 days will show weekly data